Sony announces first-ever share buyback, stock rises 5 percent

 Sony said the buyback, to be conducted through March 22, would be equivalent to 2.36 percent of its outstanding stock.

+The spokesman said Sony also took into account current share price levels.

+Sony shares had plunged 14 percent this week after the company reported lower-than-expected profit as its previously thriving gaming business sagged, though a one-off gain related to its acquisition of EMI nevertheless pushed the quarterly result to a record high.

-The announcement comes a day after SoftBank Group Corp’s shares jumped 17 percent after the Japanese tech investment giant unveiled a record share buyback.
+Sony’s announcement comes a day after SoftBank Group Corp’s shares jumped 17 percent after the Japanese tech investment giant unveiled a record share buyback.

-Reporting by Makiko Yamazaki; Editing by Chang-Ran Kim
+Reporting by Makiko Yamazaki; Editing by Chang-Ran Kim and Christopher Cushing